t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Testing: bug hunting and vulnerabilities {#sec7-7}
-Given that the IoT devices often have inadvertent vulnerabilities, both users and developers would want to perform extenshive testing on their IoT devices and networks.
+Given that the IoT devices often have inadvertent vulnerabilities, both users and developers would want to perform extenshive testing on their IoT devices, networks, and systems.
 Nonetheless, since the devices are resource-constrained and manufactured by multiple ventors, some of them very small, devices might be shipped with very limited testing, so that bugs can remain and can be exploited at a later stage.
+This leads to two main types of challenges:
-It remains to be seen how the software testing and quality assurance mechanisms used from the desktop and mobile world will be applied to IoT devices to give end users the confidence that the purchased devices are robust.
+1. It remains to be seen how the software testing and quality assurance mechanisms used from the desktop and mobile world will be applied to IoT devices to give end users the confidence that the purchased devices are robust.
-It is also an open question how combination of devices of multiple vendors might actually lead to dangerous network configurations, e.g., if combination of specific devices can trigger unexpected behaiviours.
+2. It is also an open question how combination of devices of multiple vendors might actually lead to dangerous network configurations, e.g., if combination of specific devices can trigger unexpected behaiviours.

 ## Quantum-resistance {#sec7-8}